 Or if you want some images to use on social media or even in some graphic artwork or digital download?

-Well, that’s where stock photos come in.
+That’s where stock photos come in.

 FREE Pinterest Workbook